lx0623/UltraPrecise/append_expr_info/expr_query/3_multi-threading_arithmetic/query.md

 # aggregation

-The aggregation of Decimal type in Fast-APA is done by multi-threaded calculation, and the size of `TPI` (thread per instance) can be modified by modifying the code in `decimal.h` in line 61.
+The aggregation of Decimal type in UltraPrecise is done by multi-threaded calculation, and the size of `TPI` (thread per instance) can be modified by modifying the code in `decimal.h` in line 61.

 ## Create table